NPF Youth Ambassador Program,

 NPF Youth Ambassadors, sponsored by LEO Pharma Inc., fosters opportunities to make friends and engage with others who have psoriatic disease.
 NPF Youth Ambassadors serve as leaders in the community, act as role models to help peers manage and take control of their disease, and inspire others with psoriatic disease to lead confident and fulfilling lives.

-The 2017-2018 NPF Youth Ambassador program is open to U.S. residents, ages 12 to 20.
-Interested youth must complete the online application by August 15, 2017.
-NPF will select up to 25 ambassadors from across the U.S. to serve as regional Youth Ambassadors from September 1, 2017 through May 31, 2018.
-Regional Youth Ambassadors will be notified by August 31, 2017, and will receive a $100 stipend to support work in their community.
+NPF has selected 21 ambassadors from across the U.S. to serve as regional Youth Ambassadors from September 1, 2017 through May 31, 2018.
+Regional Youth Ambassadors will receive a $100 stipend to support work in their community.

 In 2018, one Youth Ambassador will be selected as the National Youth Ambassador and will receive a $2,500 scholarship, as well as invitations to special NPF events such as Capitol Hill Day in Washington, D.C.; Psoriasis Awareness Month; and World Psoriasis Day celebrations; among others.